HJNVR/backtest/README.md

 ## Configuration Settings

 Take the configuration of back test as an example:
+Definitions of configurations:
+- ml_parameters : parameters for Machine Learning models
+    - `kfold` : split `train_valid_period` into k subperiods and all subperiods have the same `train_period` length
+    - `train_period` : training period for one subperiod of `kfold` splitting
+    - `topk` : select top-k stocks with highest prices
+    - `money` : initial investing fund
+    - `first_train_end_ym` : the beginning timedate of entire backtesting
+    - `end_date` : the ending timedate of entire backtetsing
+    - `tune_sampler` : algorithms to optimize hyperparameters. tpe: Tree-Structured Parzen Estimarot(TPE)
+    - `train_valid_perios` : the actual trainning periods
+    - `tune_trials` : the number of trials for each optimization process.
+    - `md` : ML models
+    - `fs` : feature selection algorithms
+    - `y_col_prefix` : target variables have prefix 'fut_ret'
+    - `primary_key` : key info of each stock
+- `logisitc_parameters` :
+    - `percentile` : rank and obtain stocks with the top 20% future return
+    -  `threshold` : convert future return to 1, if future return >= threshold.
+Otherwise, convert future return to -1, if future return < threshold.
+- `common_settings` :
+    - `paper_id` : the unique id for each paper ['all', 'paper1', 'paper3', 'paper4', 'paper6', 'paper7', 'paper9', 'paper11']
+    - `debug_mode` : turn on debug mode if T. turn off degug mode if F.
+    - `parallel_compute` : turn on parallel computing if T. turn off parallel computing if F.
+- `file_paths` : file paths for papers
 ```
 {   "ml_config": "Below are config settings for ML model",
     "ml_parameters" : {